Email Processing in Lua

 threshold

-Threshold point at which a message is classified spam
+Threshold point at which the message is classified as spam

 Number